 2. Have you identified 2-3 key questions that you would like to investigate?
 Consider your own depth of knowledge of the topic and select focused, concrete questions.

-4. Is there a faculty member abroad who has expertise on the topic and case serve as your mentor?
+4. Which faculty member abroad has expertise on the topic and will serve as your mentor?

-5. Have the program staff abroad confirmed that your research is tractable?
+5. Have the program staff abroad confirmed that your research is feasible for the program duration and the realities of the local country context?
 Consult with the LAC staff to determine this for all programs offered by the Learning Abroad Center.

 The International UROP website lists examples of past projects.